famura/SimuRLacra/Pyrado/doc/source/examples/panda3d_basic_experiment.rst

 Implementing \__init__-method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This method will only be called once, at the very start of the simulation.
-The parameter "env" represent the environment you want to get your updated physic parameters from.
+The parameter "env" represent the environment you want to visualize.
 The parameter "rendering" specifies if you want to use RenderPipeline as additional renderer (this will be specified as argument --render).

 .. code-block:: python